-Your furnace is a key part of your home.
-Without one, you wouldn’t be able to keep warm during cold weather.
-Yet furnaces can have some problems that are more common than others.
+Your furnace is an integral part of your home.
+Without one, you wouldn’t be able to keep warm during the winter.
+Yet furnaces can have some issues that are more typical than others.

 • Furnace won’t turn on